SajalNeetable/leadiq-landing-page/LeadIQ/ClientApp/src/blogs/how-to-get-more-personalized-prospecting-done.md

 layout: blog
 published: true
 title: How To Get More Personalized Prospecting Done
----
+publishDate: 'Nov 14, 2018'
+author: 'Ryan O''hara '
+description: >-
   I’ve helped a lot of teams figure out how to do personalized prospecting over the past few years.
 Whenever I do a talk on site at these companies, I get a very frequently asked question after I convince them to try 100% personalized quality prospecting.

   How do I get enough activity done in a day to generate enough pipeline?

   I realize that this question almost has the same answer, so I’m going to spell out what our team does to get reps transitioning to personalized high quality prospecting.
+authorProfile: >-
+  Ryan O'Hara has been an early employee at several startups helping them with marketing and prospecting tactics, including Dyn who was acquired by Oracle for $600+ million in 2016.
+He's had prospecting campaigns featured in Fortune, Mashable, and TheNextWeb.
+Ryan specializes in branding, business development, prospecting, and coaching people on how to make good digital first impressions.
+He also mentors two accelerators, The Iron Yard and The Alpha Loft, and hosts The Prospecting Podcast.
+authorImage: img/Ryan-OHara-Headshot.png
+---
 **So how do you do it?

 Long story, so grab your snuggie and listen up.